 - Click on the Run button on the top-right corner of VS Code.
 Alternatively, you can press Ctrl + Alt + N (Command + Option + N for Mac users).

-Click on the Run button. - You’ll notice the output in the terminal.
+- You’ll notice the output in the terminal.